 AWS HIPAA Compliance Overview

 Amazon Web Services (AWS) makes it possible to build and architect HIPAA compliant applications and solutions in the cloud.
 Teams can easily build scalable healthcare solutions and get-to-market faster by using Amazon’s 100+ cloud services.
-The Dash Compliance Automation Platform makes it easy for teams to configure HIPAA compliant AWS services and monitor compliance across your cloud environment.
+The Dash ComplyOps makes it easy for teams to configure HIPAA compliant AWS services and monitor compliance across your cloud environment.

 Public cloud platforms such as AWS, offer a lot of flexibility in terms of technologies and system architecture.
 Development teams can utilize traditional virtual machines (VMs), server-less infrastructure, or container-based infrastructure.
 For teams that are building applications and services that utilize protected health information (PHI) and must be HIPAA/HITECH compliant there are a number of concerns that security teams need to keep in mind.
 Below is a heuristic approach to architecting HIPAA compliant infrastructure on AWS.

 Architecture Principles and AWS Services